The number one thing I tell everyone who wants to up their barbecue and grilling game is that they need to own a quality instant read thermometer.

 If you’re looking for a rugged unit that’s going to be built to last the rest of your days, or if you’re looking for a unit that is a little more basic, you may want to keep looking.
 But all in all, this is a great thermometer at a low budget.

-For more in depth look at this thermometer, please check out our hands on Lavatools Javelin Pro Duo review, or for more info and current prices, please click here:
+For more in depth look at this thermometer, please check out our hands on Lavatools Javelin Pro Duo review.

 Best Budget Pick – Mister Chefer Instant Read Thermometer